isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

     <td class="tg-tsok">*Lessons will be conducted during CCE lessons*.</td>
   </tr>
   <tr>
-    <td class="tg-tsok">2B<br><br>(60 mins)</td>
+    <td class="tg-tsok">Do I or Don't I<br>Lesson 2B<br>(60 mins)</td>
+    <td class="tg-tsok">This lesson focuses on respect for personal boundaries; and how to be safe from risky sexual behaviour, teenage pregnancy and abortion.
+Students will learn the importance of respecting one another’s boundaries in relationships.
+This lesson emphasises the importance of responsible decision-making, the value of sexual abstinence, the need for help seeking.
+Students will be aware of Singapore laws protecting minors, such as the legal consequences of having sex with a minor, abortion and the abandonment of babies.  </td>
 		<td class="tg-tsok">·      Recognise the importance of self-respect and respect for others in relating to members of the opposite gender<br><br>·      Recognise one’s vulnerability to risky situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both offline and online</td>
-    <td class="tg-tsok">Lessons will be conducted during CCE lessons.</td>
+    <td class="tg-tsok">*Lessons will be conducted during CCE lessons.*</td>
   </tr>
 </tbody>
 </table>